Difference Between Journal and Ledger

 2. It is known as the principal book of accounting or the book of final entry.

 3. It is prepared with the help of a journal itself, therefore, it is the immediate step after recording a journal.

-4. Except nominal accounts all ledger accounts are balanced to find the net result.
+4. Except for nominal accounts, all ledger accounts are balanced to find the net result.

-5. Procedure of recording in a ledger is known as posting.
+5. The procedure of recording in a ledger is known as posting.

 6. It may be sub-divided into general ledger, debtors/sales ledger, creditors/purchases ledger.